Fundraising

 Once again we succeeded and raised £4,000 which we decided to split between three Heritage Centres who received no public funding or Govt help during the pandemic.
 These being the Lincolnshire Aviation Heritage Centre, RAF Ingham Heritage Centre and the Metheringham Airfield Visitors Centre.

-Again we were truly humbled by the support and hospitality as we ran between 25 different destinations across Lincolnshire – and once again we were honoured to have the support of the very last surviving Dambuster, soon to be 100 years, Sqn Ldr George ‘Johnny’ Johnson MBE, DFM!
+Again we were truly humbled by the support and hospitality as we ran between 25 different destinations across Lincolnshire – and once again we were honoured to have the support of the very last surviving Dambuster, then soon to be 100 years, Sqn Ldr George ‘Johnny’ Johnson MBE, DFM!

 In 2022, to further support the Kent Battle of Britain Museum and their beautiful ‘Spirit of the Few Momument’ (which our 2020 Running For The Few funds contributed towards), I ran the RAF Museum Sptifire 10km race in memory of one of the 7 Airmen of 32 Sqn being immortalised at Hawkinge.